filecoin-project/specs/content/systems/filecoin_markets/storage_market/_index.md

 17. The `StorageProvider` writes the serialized, padded piece to a shared [Filestore](filestore).
 18. The `StorageProvider` calls `HandleStorageDeal` on the `StorageMiner` with the published `StorageDeal` and filestore path (in Go this is the `io.Reader`).

-A note re order of operations: the only requirement to publish a storage deal with the `StorageMarketActor` is that the `StorageDealProposal` is signed by the `StorageClient`, the publish message is signed by the `StorageProvider`, and both parties have deposited adequate funds/collateral in the `StorageMarketActor`.
+A note regarding the order of operations: the only requirement to publish a storage deal with the `StorageMarketActor` is that the `StorageDealProposal` is signed by the `StorageClient`, the publish message is signed by the `StorageProvider`, and both parties have deposited adequate funds/collateral in the `StorageMarketActor`.
 As such, it's not required that the steps listed above happen in this exact order.
-However, the above order is *recommended* because it generally minimizes the ability of either party to act maliciously.
+However, the above order is _recommended_ because it generally minimizes the ability of either party to act maliciously.

+## Data Representation in the Storage Market

+Data submitted to the Filecoin network go through several transformations before they come to the format at which the `StorageProvider` stores it.
+Here we provide a summary of these transformations.

+1. When a piece of data, or file is submitted to Filecoin (in some raw system format) it is transformed into a _UnixFS DAG style data representation_.
+The hash that represents the root of the IPLD DAG of the UnixFS file is the _Payload CID_, which is used in the Retrieval Market.
+2. In order to make a _Filecoin Piece_ the UnixFS IPLD DAG is serialised into a .car file, which is also raw bytes.
+3. The resulting .car file is _padded_ with some extra data.
+4. The next step is to calculate the Merkle root out of the hashes of individual Pieces.
+The resulting root of the Merkle tree is the **Piece CID**.
+This is also referred to as **CommP**.
+Note that at this stage the data is still unsealed.
+5. At this point, the Piece is included in a Sector together with data from other deals.
+The `StorageProvider` then calculates Merkle root for all the Pieces inside the sector.
+The root of this tree is _CommD_.
+This is the _unsealed sector CID_.
+6. The `StorageProvider` is then sealing the sector and the root of the resulting Merkle root is the _CommR_.

 ## Data Types